Skip to main content

 • think broadly about all the people your charity affects – what forms of abuse, exploitation or coercion could happen to them, and who might be responsible for them?

-• consider all activities, including those in your charity’s supply chain or of partners and subcontractors – what could go on just beyond your charity’s view?
+• consider potential risks in all activities, including those in your charity’s supply chain or of partners and subcontractors

-• consider the consequences of an incident – in particular, the effects on the victim, your charity’s beneficiaries, its reputation, financial position, partners, and the staff morale.
+• consider the consequences of an incident: the effects on the victim, your charity’s beneficiaries, its reputation, financial position, partners, and the staff morale.

 • seek out information to understand the risks – consult widely, for example through meetings, workshops and surveys, and identify information sources such as previous incidents, reports, events in other organisations, and media reports.

-Remember that safeguarding can be confronting, and people may struggle to talk about it – particularly if they have had a traumatic experience.
-When consulting people about safeguarding, be sensitive to their experiences and approach the topic with care.
+Remember that talking about safeguarding may be confronting, particularly if people have had a traumatic experience, so approach the topic with care.

 It is important that your charity knows its legal obligations.
 Keeping a register that lists the national, state and international legislation that affects your charity’s work can help.